MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 - Try tweaking your prompt to further fine tune.
 - For more general information about writing prompts with generative AI, go to [The art of the prompt: How to get the best out of generative AI.](https://news.microsoft.com/source/features/ai/the-art-of-the-prompt-how-to-get-the-best-out-of-generative-ai/)

-## How to use copilot to get answers to product-related questions (Public preview)
+## How to use copilot to get answers to product-related questions (preview)

 Access the generative answers capability from the console by clicking on the Copilot icon located on the top right corner of the console window.
 :::image type="content" source="media/pad-copilot/power-automate-desktop-copilot-console-generative-answers.png" alt-text="A screenshot that shows the recorder placeholder":::